CUBRID/cubrid-manual/en/sql/dblink.rst

              ) tbl (col1, col2)
         WHERE col1>= SYS_DATE

-*   When using a scalar subquery with a co-related condition in the table extension format (@server) syntax, a subquery, or a SELECT query with an EXIST statement, the remote query brings the entire data to the local DB every time and performs the task of finding data corresponding to the join column.
+*   When using a scalar subquery, subquery and EXIST clause  with a co-related condition in the table extension format (@server),  the remote query brings the whole data to the local DB every time and performs to find data corresponding to the join column.
 As a result, a rapid decrease in performance occurs.
-The example below uses T1.a as a condition for a scalar subquery, and is a query that finds suitable data by bringing all the data from svr1's tree table as much as T1.a < 4 to the local DB.
+The example below uses T1.a as a condition for a scalar subquery, and all data as T1.a < 4 of svr1's tree table is sent to the local DB to find suitable data per executing scalar subquey, so it may degrade performance.

     .. code-block:: sql